-Until recently, Canadian builders' risk insurers have been unable to maintain subrogated actions against subcontractors who have caused a loss.
-Builders' risk policies have traditionally been treated as a unique insurance contract whose practical purpose can only be served if subcontrac-
+Until recently, the general rule of thumb in Canada has been that builder's risk insurers are unable to maintain subrogated actions against subcontractors who have caused a loss.
+In Canada, builders' risk policies have traditionally been treated as a unique species of insurance contract whose practical purpose can only be served if subcontractors are considered to be unnamed insureds.1 Since an insurance company cannot bring a subrogated action against its own insureds, subcontractors are generally protected from subrogated actions.

-Nevertheless, it is incorrect to assume all subcontractors automatically obtain the unnamed insured status under a builder's risk policy.
-A recent Ontario Court of Appeal decision created an important exception to this rule.
-Subrogation professionals should be alert to the circumstances in which it may be possible to challenge the "unnamed insured" defence.
+Never assume that all subcontractors will automatically obtain the status of unnamed insured under a builder's risk policy.
+A recent decision of the Ontario Court of Appeal has created an important exception to this rule.
+Subrogation professionals should be alert to the circumstances in which it may be possible to challenge the "unnamed insured" defense.